miscmei/DatabasesProject/README.md

 4. The file apitesting.py prints out a large amount of data to the screen, but each print is separated by a blank line, although it might be best to run each test query one at a time.

 # Acknowledgements
-Authors: Maddy Fung and Anand Basu
+Authors: Maddy Fung and Anand Basu.
-This project is for the Database Systems course taught by Dr. Christine Reilly at Skidmore College
+This project is for the Database Systems course taught by Dr. Christine Reilly at Skidmore College.